Python Language Server for the Language Server Protocol

 - pycodestyle linter for style checking

-- pydocstyle linter for docstring style checking
+- pydocstyle linter for docstring style checking (disabled by default)

 - autopep8 for code formatting